1. What wombats and kangaroos have in common?

 They sometimes share their burrows with same sex relatives.
 It’s probably the rarest Australian marsupial – estimated 113, and although their population has risen recently, they’re considered as critically endangered.

-Wombat day is on 22nd of October and it was introduced in 2005.
+International Wombat Day is on 22nd of October and it was introduced in 2005.

 The date was chosen as Spring Planting celebration is held around this date.
 People celebrate Wombat Day by eating lots of chocolate and Wine gums, baking chocolate cakes in the shape of the wombat – it has to be eaten whole in order for the wombats wishes to come true! 😅😁 – and telling stories about them.